Meet Our Officers

 Susan DeCarava | President

-A native New Yorker, born in the great borough of Brooklyn, Susan carries with her a cherished family history of artists, educators, farmers and distinguished professionals.
+A native New Yorker, born in the great borough of Brooklyn, Susan carries with her a cherished family history of artists, educators, laborers, farmers and distinguished professionals.
 They instilled a commitment to standing up for equality and being of service.
-She is grateful for the opportunity to carry on that tradition and give back to the union that has provided her with not just a career, but a sense of purpose.
+She is grateful for the opportunity to carry on that tradition and give back to the union community that has sustained her throughout her professional career.

 Anthony Napoli | Secretary-Treasurer